kleinesfilmroellchen/serenity-imager/README.md

 You need to have [Docker](https://www.docker.com/) installed for the docker method.
 This assumes you know how to use docker.

 The docker image here depends on the [base image from the SerenityOS toolchain](https://github.com/SerenityOS/serenity/blob/master/Toolchain/Dockerfile).
-(Note to early adopters: the correct image isn't in the base repo yet) As the image is not available as a normal docker template (like ubuntu, debian etc.), you need to build it yourself.
+As the image is not available as a normal docker template (like ubuntu, debian etc.), you need to build it yourself.
 This image comes with a built toolchain and all the build tools ready-to-go.
 Tag it with `serenity` so that this project's Dockerfile can find it:

 ```command
 sudo docker build -t serenity .